ADGEfficiency/adgefficiency.github.io/_posts/2020-04-25-world-models.md

 The VAE is a generative model that learns the data generating process $P(x,z)$ - the joint distribution over our data (the probability of $x$ and $z$ occurring together).

-*If the generative/discriminative concept is unfamiliar, take a look at Appendix Two.*
+*If the concept of generative or discriminative models is unfamiliar, take a look at Appendix Two.*

-## The VAE in context
+## Context in generative modelling

 The VAE sits alongside the Generative Adversarial Network (GAN) as the state of the art in generative modelling.